Skip to content

 • send results to Smart Context.

-4. Use Pause when you want one note's connections to stay visible while you browse.
+4. Use Pause to hold one anchor steady while you browse.

-If you want "what is related to what I am looking at right now?" (note-first), you are in the right place.
+If you want "what is related to the note I am in right now?" (note-first), you are in the right place.

 Quick start (60 seconds)